Applicant Responsibilities & Code of Conduct

 - Respond immediately to all notices and questions received from OptomCAS and each program to which you apply.
 You are responsible for checking your personal email, including any junk mail folders, and OptomCAS accounts for these important notices and questions.

 - Print a copy of the completed OptomCAS application upon submission.

 - Agree to submit the correct OptomCAS application fee.

-- Check application status online by logging on to the OptomCAS application.
+- Check your application status by logging in to the OptomCAS application.

 - Promptly notify OptomCAS of any change in contact information.

-- Promptly notify all designated schools and colleges of any change in contact information.
+- Promptly notify all designated programs of any change in contact information.

-- Respond promptly to schools and colleges, either to accept or decline interview invitations and offers of admission.
+- Respond promptly to programs, either to accept or decline interview invitations and offers of admission.

 - Respond promptly to all offers of admission.
-Once you have accepted an offer, it is your obligation to immediately notify and withdraw any outstanding applications or decline offers of admission from other schools and colleges of optometry.
+Once you have accepted an offer, it is your obligation to immediately notify and withdraw any outstanding applications or to decline offers of admission from other programs.
 If you are holding more than one seat after May 15, failure to decline multiple offers may result in offers of admission being changed or revoked.
-Applicants who receive multiple offers after May 15th must respond to those offers quickly and failure to do so may result in offers of admission being changed or revoked.
-Schools and colleges of optometry participate in Shared Acceptance Reports during the OptomCAS cycle which allows them to be informed when candidates are holding more than one seat.
+Applicants who receive multiple offers after May 15th must respond to those offers quickly, as failure to do so may result in offers of admission being changed or revoked.
+Schools and colleges of optometry participate in Shared Acceptance Reports during the OptomCAS cycle, which allows them to be informed when candidates are holding more than one seat.

 Applicants are expected to:

 - Act with honesty and integrity throughout the admissions process when interacting with school admissions officers, admissions committees, and OptomCAS staff.